SustainableUrbanDesign/app/README.md

 and click Save.

-Next, follow a similar procedure to create a a PostGIS enabled database to store OpenStreetMap data for this project.
+Next, create a PostGIS enabled database to store OpenStreetMap data for this project.
 Right click on the **Databases** tree item under the newly created suds server and then click **Create** > **Database**.
 This will open another dialog box.
-Use the following setting:
+Use the following settings:
     - Under the "General" tab:
-    - Database: OpenStreetMap
+    - Database: openstreetmap
     - Owner: postgres

 and click Save.

-Finaly, enable the PostGIS extension on the `OpenStreetMap` database.
+Enable the PostGIS extension on the `OpenStreetMap` database.
 With the `OpenStreetMap` database highlighted in the tree, select "Query Tool" from the  "Tools" drop-down menu at the top of the window.
 Enter the following query in the query editor and click the play-shaped "Execute" icon at the top of the editor:

 ```sql
 CREATE EXTENSION postgis;
 ```

-Once the OpenStreetMap database is created, refer to the Jupyter notebook in the experiments/notebooks folder in order to import OSM data into PostGIS.
+Finally, create another database to store projects and design patters.
+As above, right click on the **Databases** tree item under the newly created suds server and then click **Create** > **Database**.
+Use the following settings:
+    - Under the "General" tab:
+    - Database: suds
+    - Owner: postgres

 **Notes:** The PostGIS database service should only be used for local development purposes and not deployed to the web.